-In a second reverse engineering session, the exact pinout was determined by means of selective illumination: For a given test, two IC output pins were compared using two DVMs, and an aperture was slowly moved along the surface, either vertically or horizontally.
-This would in result a change of the output voltage for one of the outputs slightly earlier than for the other one.
+In a second stage, the exact pinout was determined by means of selective illumination: For any given test, two IC output pins were compared using two DVMs, and an aperture was slowly moved along the surface, either vertically or horizontally.
+Normally this would result in reduction of the output voltage for one of the outputs earlier than for the other one.
 In this way, the positional relationships between all output pins could be resolved, forming a final assignment of diode quadrants to output pins.